Introduction

 Digital agriculture refers to the use of agricultural technology (AgriTech) and data-driven innovations to predict outcomes and guide the producer through every phase of operations on the farm.
 There are many benefits:

 - Digitising your fields enables you to tailor inputs (fertiliser, herbicides etc) accordingly.
 Yields are thus improved, and the more precise use of inputs dramatically reduces costs.
-For now it is per zone in the field: anticipations are that the precision will eventually shift to individual plants!

 - There are obvious environmental benefits resulting from the judicious application of inputs like fertiliser, fuel, chemicals because of a new production system with its new tools.